Comparing 1-800-FLOWERS.COM (FLWS) & Its Peers

 |$479.17 million

-1-800-FLOWERS.COM’s peers have higher revenue and earnings than 1-800-FLOWERS.COM.
-1-800-FLOWERS.COM is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+1-800-FLOWERS.COM’s rivals have higher revenue and earnings than 1-800-FLOWERS.COM.
+1-800-FLOWERS.COM is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

-47.1% of 1-800-FLOWERS.COM shares are held by institutional investors.
-Comparatively, 41.6% of shares of all “Retail stores, not elsewhere classified” companies are held by institutional investors.
-49.2% of 1-800-FLOWERS.COM shares are held by company insiders.
-Comparatively, 13.5% of shares of all “Retail stores, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

 Summary